Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 12 > Important Questions: Contemporary Centres of Power

 1. Economic Influence:

-• The EU functions as an important bloc in the World Trade Organisation (WTO).
+• The EU acts as a powerful economic bloc in the World Trade Organization (WTO), shaping global trade rules and policies.

-• The EU’s combined armed forces are the second largest in the world.
+• The EU's combined armed forces are among the largest in the world, and its members collectively have one of the highest defence expenditures, second only to the US.

 Ans: The relations with China experienced friendly gestures from India as India signed popular 'Panchsheel' to develop Indo-China relations in 1954 and advocated China's membership to the United Nations still, after 1957, various contentious issues arose in Indo-China relations: